GrapeCity/ComponentOne-ASPNET-MVC-Samples/HowTo/FlexGrid/ColumnGroups/ColumnGroups/readme.txt

 merged headers based on a JavaScript object that describes the column hierarchy.

-For exmaple, you could create a table like this one:
+For example, you could create a table like this one:

 <pre>
     /-----------------------------------------\